acato-plugins/email-essentials/README.md

 # Tools:

-In the `tools` folder you will find two files that compose a script to generate DKIM keys, should you want to use DKIM signing. rename the scripts from to .sh and .php respectively, and run the shell script from the command line.
+In the `tools` folder you will find two files that compose a script to generate DKIM keys, should you want to use DKIM signing. rename the scripts from .txt to .sh and .php respectively, and run the shell script from the command line.

 These scripts are provided as-is, without support.
 Use at your own risk.
 Read the scripts before using them.